mwieg13/modern_skills_app/README.md

 ![System Design Diagram](images/system_design.png)

 This project was originally designed to give me more experience with specific technologies.
-In that way, function followed form.
-That being said, I do believe the design I came up with would scale well if this project was developed in a formal capacity.
+I decided what I wanted to use, and then came up with a project that could make use of those technologies.
+That being said, I do believe my design would scale well if this project was developed in a formal capacity.